 You will be surprised at how many ways photography improves our physical and mental health.

-There are also many scientific pieces of research and real life examples of all the benefits.
+We looked at many scientific pieces of research & real-life examples and compiled a list of the main benefits.

 - Photography is a form of self-care.

-- Photography improves person’s well-being through community interaction.
+- Photography improves a person’s well-being through community interaction.

 - It also improves well-being through the potential for reminiscence.

 - Helps to find beauty in our world.

 - Enhances memory and keeps your brain healthy.

 - Gets you outdoors and makes you exercise.